nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 title: "Installation"
 ---

-Nextstrain consists of a bioinformatics pipeline utility, `augur`, and a web application for data visualization, `auspice`.
-The following instructions describe how to install augur and auspice on MacOS or an Ubuntu-style Linux distribution.
+The following instructions describe how to install `augur` (bioinformatics tooling) and `auspice` (our visualisation app) on MacOS or an Ubuntu-style Linux distribution.
 If you are using Windows, we have instructions for [installing a Linux subsystem](/docs/getting-started/windows-help) to get Nexstrain running.

-We highly recommend using conda to manage environments, however there are other options (see below).

-> This page details installing `augur` & `auspice` themselves.
-If you want to use a container-based installation, then the Nextstrain CLI is for you -- see [the quickstart](quickstart)!
+> Before digging in, it's worth reading [the difference between a local & container installation](./running-locally-vs-container), both of which will install the components behind nextstrain and allow you to run and visualise analyses on your computer.

 #### Table of Contents: